ubermag/micromagneticmodel/README.md

     python3 -m pip install --upgrade micromagneticmodel

 **Note**: If you do not have `git` on your system, it can be installed by following the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+## Binder

+`micromagneticmodel` can be used in the cloud via Binder.
+This does not require you to have anything installed and no files will be created on your machine.
+To use `micromagneticmodel` in the cloud, follow this [link](https://mybinder.org/v2/gh/joommf/micromagneticmodel/master?filepath=index.ipynb).

 ## Documentation